Dodge: Post-war years

-In an effort to reach every segment of the market, Dodge even reached a hand across the Pacific to its partner, Mitsubishi Motors, and marketed their subcompact as the Colt to compete with the AMC Gremlin, Chevrolet Vega, and Ford Pinto.
-Chrysler would over the years come to rely heavily on their relationship with Mitsubishi.
-At the same time, Dodge got a version of the Plymouth Duster, marketed as the Dodge Demon.
-It was inexpensive, but with its slant-six engine (or V8), the Demon could not achieve the fuel economy of the four-cylinder Colt.
-The Demon sold in much fewer numbers than the Duster, so it is considered more collectible today, especially the V8 versions.
+To offer a wider range of cars during the 1970s, Dodge partnered with Mitsubishi Motors to marketed their subcompact as the Colt positioned to compete with the AMC Gremlin, Chevrolet Vega, and Ford Pinto.
+Chrysler would come to rely heavily on their relationship with Mitsubishi.
+At the same time, Dodge marketed a version of the Plymouth Duster, badge-engineered as the Dodge Demon.
+It was inexpensive, but with I6 and V8 engines, the Demon could not achieve the fuel economy of the four-cylinder Colt.
+The Demon sold in much fewer numbers than the Duster.